Adapting your home: managing cognitive impairment and behaviour that challenges

 • Loose floor coverings, mats and rugs are trip hazards.
 Remove mats or rugs and ensure carpets are safely secured.

 • Avoid large areas of shiny flooring that can cause slip hazards.
-They can also cause glare and confusing reflections
+They can also cause glare and confusing reflections.

 • Avoid a strong tonal contrast between the flooring from one area or room to another.
-For people with dementia a strong tonal contrast on the floor can be perceived as a step or a hole - this can cause people to stop abruptly, trip, fall or refuse to cross a threshold.
+For people with dementia, a strong tonal contrast on the floor can be perceived as a step or a hole.
+This can cause people to stop abruptly, trip, fall or refuse to cross a threshold.

 • Aim for a continuous tone in flooring so that there are not any abrupt changes from light to dark.